bookofproofs/bookofproofs.github.io/_sources/history/18th-century/brinkley.md

 **John Brinkley** was an English-born astronomer who became Royal Astronomer of Ireland and worked on the parallax of stars.

 ### Mathematical Profile (Excerpt):
-* Sarah Brinkley and John Toler never married and, on 18 October 1770, Sarah married Jacob Boulter of Boot Inn, Great Bealings, Suffolk, who was an innkeeper.
-* Although John Brinkley was illegitimate, he was brought up by his mother and step-father who supported him financially.
 * There is some confusion concerning John Brinkley's date of birth.
 * Brinkley's date of birth of July 1766, which we give above, is a guess based on the following data.
 * Brinkley's schooling was for a year with the Rev Mr Dimsdale in his school in Benhall, Suffolk, and for three years he received private tuition by the Rev Mr Black, of Woodbridge, at the Rev Black's home.